 There is also a paper on regular matroids which has my name on it.
 I am sorry to say that I no longer know what a matroid is, nor what makes one regular.
 Please do not talk to me about this paper.
 It only reminds me of all the knowledge I've lost.

 I also have a short paper on Khovanov homology and Lee homology, as well as an even shorter paper on the relationship between knot Floer homology and grid homology.
 These were both written for classes.
 I have written other papers for math classes, but they are all so awful that I refuse to share them.
+I have also written other papers for non-math classes, but I won't even comment on their quality.

 I have solutions to (most of) the first two parts of Bott and Tu's Differential Forms in Algebraic Topology.
 I'm not sure if I'll ever get around to typing the rest, but I'm sure solutions are all available if you Google intently enough.

 I also have written up solutions to Rotman's Introduction to Algebraic Topology.
-It's missing Chapter 12 (on cohomology), and will definitely never be updated, because I am lazy.
+It's missing Chapter 12 (on cohomology) and will definitely never be updated, because I am lazy.